NETWAYS/foreman-training/plugins/08_openscap.md

 Use Remote execution to "Run Puppet Once" or "Run Ansible roles" which will deploy the client components (can be found in the Host detail view).

-As an alternative login to the host you assigned the Hostgroup with the Policy and execute
+As an alternative login to the host you assigned the host group with the Policy and execute

     # puppet agent -t